Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Introduction

-As for the nuclear force, we use the power counting developed in Refs.~\cite{Long:2011xw, Long:2012ve, Wu:2018lai} to organize chiral $NN$ forces.
-In constructing the power counting for two-body potentials, these works adopt renormalization-group (RG) invariance as one of the guidelines which requires the phase shifts be independent of the momentum cutoff, an arbitrary parameter of the ultraviolet regularization.
-The same power counting is examined with the Bayesian analysis for $NN$ scattering data, and it is also employed to study electroweak processes in Refs.~\cite{Shi:2022blm, Liu:2022cfd, Andis:2025fsg} and triton in Ref.~\cite{Thim:2025vhe}.
-The one-pion exchange (OPE) potential enters at LO.
-Therefore, it is the most important long-range nucleon force in chiral EFT and it has a tensor component that behaves like $1/r^3$ at short distances.
-For attractive singular potentials, such as the OPE tensor force in $\csd$, $\chp{3}{0}$, and $\cpf$, etc., RG invariance requires a contact potential, often referred to as a counterterm, to appear at the LO in that partial wave~\cite{Beane:2000wh, PavonValderrama:2004nb, Nogga:2005hy, Long:2007vp} even though the naive dimensional analysis (NDA) adopted by Weinberg's power counting would not~\cite{Weinberg:1990rz, Weinberg:1991um, Weinberg:1992yk}.
-Because there are, in principle, an infinite number of attractive singular channels for OPE, one would have to invoke an infinite number of counterterms already at the LO.
-This conundrum is avoided once we recognize that the OPE does not need to be resummed nonperturbatively in the Lippmann-Schwinger or Schr\"odinger equation for sufficiently high orbital angular momentum~\cite{Wu:2018lai, Kaplan:2019znu} and that the NDA is restored if OPE is treated in pure perturbation theory.
-We follow Refs.~\cite{Wu:2018lai} to let OPE enter at the LO only in $\cs{1}{0}$, $\csd$, and $\chp{3}{0}$ and at the next-to-leading order (NLO) in all other waves.
-Not only does this development of two-body chiral forces serve as the foundation of our study of nucleon-deuteron scattering, but it also illustrates the intertwined logic between renormalization, power counting, and perturbation theory for subleading interactions.
+The OPE potential is the most important long-range nucleon force in chiral EFT, and it has a tensor component that behaves like $1/r^3$ at short distances.
+For attractive singular potentials, such as the OPE tensor force in $\csd$, $\chp{3}{0}$, and $\cpf$, RG invariance requires a contact potential, often referred to as a counterterm, to appear at LO if OPE is considered nonperturbative in that partial wave~\cite{Beane:2000wh, PavonValderrama:2004nb, Nogga:2005hy, Long:2007vp}, even though the naive dimensional analysis (NDA) adopted by Weinberg's power counting would not require one~\cite{Weinberg:1990rz, Weinberg:1991um, Weinberg:1992yk}.
+Because there are, in principle, an infinite number of attractive singular channels for OPE, one would have to invoke an infinite number of counterterms already at LO.
+This conundrum is avoided once we recognize that OPE does not need to be resummed nonperturbatively in the Lippmann-Schwinger or Schr\"odinger equation for sufficiently high orbital angular momentum~\cite{Wu:2018lai, Kaplan:2019znu, Birse:2005um} and that NDA is restored if OPE is treated in pure perturbation theory.
+We follow Ref.~\cite{Wu:2018lai} in letting OPE enter at LO only in $\cs{1}{0}$, $\csd$, and $\chp{3}{0}$ and at next-to-leading order (NLO) in all other waves.
+Not only does this development of two-body chiral forces serve as the foundation of our study of nucleon-deuteron scattering, but it also illustrates the intertwined logic among renormalization, power counting, and perturbation theory for subleading interactions.